 - In a large skillet, heat the extra virgin olive oil over low-medium heat.

-- Add the sliced kielbasa to the skillet.
-Cook for about 4 minutes on each side, stirring occasionally, until the sausage starts to brown.
-Transfer the kielbasa to a plate and set aside.
+- Add the sliced kielbasa sausage and cook for about 4 minutes on each side, stirring occasionally, until browned.
+Transfer the kielbasa sausage to a plate and set aside.

-- Add the sauerkraut to the skillet, season with black pepper and Dijon mustard, stirring well.
-Let it cook for 2 minutes to warm through.
+- Add the sauerkraut to the skillet, then stir in black pepper and Dijon mustard.
+Cook for 2 minutes until warmed through.

-- Return the cooked kielbasa to the skillet and caramelized onion, mixing everything together so the flavors meld.
-Cook for another 1 minute until the mixture is heated through.
+- Return the cooked kielbasa sausage and caramelized onion to the skillet, stirring to combine.
+Cook for 1 more minute until heated through.

 Notes